 - Some teams want to stick to hour-based estimates because it feels ‘more real’ or easier to estimate for them.
 One approach is to create time buckets with increasing intervals (e.g. 1 hour, 2–3 hours, 3–5 hours, 5–8 hours).
 This communicates more clearly the growing uncertainty as a result of a higher estimate;

 - Explore different techniques and determine what works best for your Development Team, and requires as little effort and time as possible;

 In this post, we busted the myth that Scrum requires work to be estimated in Story Points.
 Although it is a useful technique, and used by many Scrum Teams, it is by no means the only technique.
 And sadly, we’ve seen it abused so often that we usually recommend simpler techniques.
 We used this post to describe some alternatives and to explain why Story Points became prevalent.
 By doing so, we also explained how estimation fulfills a different role in Scrum than compared to plan-based approaches.

 Above all, remember the quote by Esther Derby: “Estimating is often helpful, estimates are often not.”
 The more complex the activity at hand, the more important communication and collaboration gets.

 “Respect the complexity of software development, and don’t let estimation replace the importance of empiricism itself.”

 What do you think about this myth?
 Do you agree?
 What are your lessons learned?

 Want to separate Scrum from the myths?
-Join our Professional Scrum Master or Scrum Master Advanced courses (in Dutch or English).
+Join our Professional Scrum Master or Professional Scrum Master II courses.
 We guarantee a unique, eye-opening experience that is 100% free of PowerPoint, highly interactive and serious-but-fun.
-Check out our public courses (Dutch) or contact us for in-house or English courses.
-Check out the previous episodes here (1, 2, 3, 4, 5, 6, 7 and 8).
+Or check out the previous episodes here.